thiblahute/meson-website/Gnome-module.md

 * `c_name`: passed to the resource compiler as an argument after `--c-name`
 * `extra_args`: extra command line arguments to pass to the resource compiler

-This function returns an array of two elements which are the c target and the header target.
+Returns an array of two elements which are the c target and the header target.

 ## generate_gir